0z-cloud/vx/README.md

 ## Repository statements:

 ```
-* Terraform-free ansible realization of Dynamic Infrastructure development/management/deployment
+* Terraform-free Ansible realization of Dynamic Infrastructure development/management/deployment.
 * Full IaC support via Ansible Cloud API modules.
 * Ready to use, just add your services and declare infrastructure.
-* Simple to understand solution template provides complete CI/CD/QA.
+* An easy-to-understand solution template provides complete CI/CD/QA.
-* Multimple ways to use many roles, zones, clusters, networks.
+* Several ways to use multiple roles, zones, clusters, networks.
 * K8 & Docker Swarm support - you can have multiple clusters in one environment.
 * You can have multiple virtual environments on one virtual cloud infrastructure placement.
 * Easy template for build, bootstrap, develop, deploy and test your infrastructure.
 * Have a TeamCity ready to import configuration with full process with a simple CI/CD/QA pipeline.